kubeshop/testkube-dashboard/CONTRIBUTING.md

 > We have introduced the system lately, and most of the functionality is not migrated fully.
 > Most often it's referring the components that are not lying directly in the plugin directory,
 > but instead refer to the files from general codebase.
+>
+> We plan to migrate them with time.
 > </details>

 > <details>